In Google Drive audit in GAT+, you can use the features of File Management to change ownership of an entire folder tree using the recursive option.

-The recursive option will take our action and apply it through all of the subfolders as well.
-Now enter the new owner of the file.
-Also, make sure to remove the previous owner from the editor privilege access.
+The recursive option will take the action and apply it through all of its subfolders as well.

 Once you have filled in the appropriate fields, send the request of, your security officer will then get an email to approve or revoke your permission change.

-You can change the Admin logs for the stats of the ownership change.
+You can check the Admin logs for the stats of the ownership change.